Action of 18 October 1806: Aftermath

 Rainier's action against what appeared to be superior power and numbers exposed the poor quality of the Dutch squadron at Batavia.
 Pellew determined to make a decisive attack on the capital of the Dutch East Indies during 1806.
 In November he led a powerful squadron to the harbour, once again forcing the Dutch to their squadron ashore, where it was burnt by boarding parties led by Admiral Pellew's son, Captain Fleetwood Pellew.
 The following year, Admiral Pellew returned in search of the missing ships of the line, discovering them at Griessie and causing the Dutch to destroy them too.
 With the Dutch squadron eliminated, the threat to British trade routes was removed and attention returned to the French bases in the Indian Ocean, the British waiting until 1811 to force the surrender of the remaining Dutch colonies in the East Indies.

-Maria Riggersbergen was recommissioned into the Royal Navy as HMS Java, under Captain George Pigot.
+Maria Riggersbergen was commissioned into the Royal Navy as HMS Java, under Captain George Pigot.
 In his report after the battle, Rainier described the Dutch frigate as "launched in 1800 and is a fast sailing ship".
 The 2500 nmi journey to Madras had revealed that she was in fact much older and very unstable at sea.
-Java and all hands disappeared six months later in a February 1807 hurricane in the west Indian Ocean while in convoy with the flagship of Sir Thomas Troubridge HMS Blenheim during a hurricane in the western Indian Ocean.
+Java and all hands disappeared six months later in a February 1807 hurricane in the west Indian Ocean while in convoy with the flagship of Sir Thomas Troubridge, HMS Blenheim, during a hurricane in the western Indian Ocean.
 Rainier remained in the Pacific for some time, capturing the valuable Spanish ship San Raphael in January 1807, but ultimately his career stalled on his return to Europe.